 Introduction

-The project EGI-Engage participates in the pilot action on open access to research data.
-Research data is defined as information, in particular facts or numbers, collected to be examined and considered and as a basis for reasoning, discussion, or calculation.
-In a research context, examples of data include statistics, results of experiments, measurements, observations resulting from fieldwork, survey results, interview recordings and images.
+The EGI-Engage project participates in the pilot action on open access to research data.
+Research data is defined as information, in particular, facts or numbers, collected to be examined and considered and as a basis for reasoning, discussion, or calculation.
+In a research context, examples of data include statistics, results of experiments, measurements, observations resulting from fieldwork, survey results, interview recordings, and images.
 The focus of the open research data pilot in Horizon 2020 is on research data that is available in digital form [R1].

-The Open Research Data Pilot applies to two types of data: 1) the data, including associated metadata18, needed to validate the results presented in scientific publications as soon as possible; 2) other data (e.g., curated data not directly attributable to a publication, or raw data), including associated metadata.
+The Open Research Data Pilot applies to two types of data: 1) the data, including associated metadata, needed to validate the results presented in scientific publications as soon as possible; 2) other data (e.g. curated data not directly attributable to a publication, or raw data), including associated metadata.

 The obligations arising from the Grant Agreement of the projects are (see article 29.3): Regarding the digital research data generated in the action (‘data’), the beneficiaries must: 1) deposit in a research data repository and take measures to make it possible for third parties to access, mine, exploit, reproduce and disseminate — free of charge for any user — the following: the data, including associated metadata, needed to validate the results presented in scientific publications as soon as possible; other data, including associated metadata, as specified and within the deadlines laid down in the 'data management plan'; 2) provide information — via the repository — about tools and instruments at the disposal of the beneficiaries and necessary for validating the results (and — where possible — provide the tools and instruments themselves).

+As an exception, the beneficiaries do not have to ensure open access to specific parts of their research data if the achievement of the action's main objective, as described in Annex 1, would be jeopardised by making those specific parts of the research data openly accessible.
+In this case, the data management plan must contain the reasons for not giving access.

 This document describes the initial data management plan for the research data that will be generated within EGI-Engage.
 For each dataset, it describes the type of data and their origin, the related metadata standards, the approach to sharing and target groups, and the approach to archival and preservation.

+As recommended in [R1], this document will be further developed before the mid-term and final project reviews with more detailed information related to the discoverability, accessibility and exploitation of the data.

 Datasets

+Within the EGI-Engage project, research data will be mainly generated or collected by the Work Package 6 through the various Competence Centres (CC).
+The following sections provide details of each relating to type, origin and scale of data, standards and metadata, data sharing (target groups, impact and approach) and archive and preservation, according to the suggested template (see Annex 1 of the guideline document provided by the EC [R1]).
+All CCs except for EPOS have provided an initial data management plan.
+EPOS will provide inputs in a future update of this document.

 ELIXIR Competence Centre